geomagpy/MARTAS/README.md

         pip install geomagpy_2.0.2min.tar.gz

-If you run in to problems with compyling certain python packages you might try precompiled wheels for your system (i.e. https://www.piwheels.org/simple/scipy/).
-If storage/space issues are observed on Zeros then either temporarly or permanently increase the temp memory size (temporary: sudo mount -o remount,size=1G /tmp).
+If you run in to problems with compiling certain python packages you might try precompiled wheels for your system (i.e. https://www.piwheels.org/simple/scipy/).
+If storage/space issues are observed on Zeros then either temporarily or permanently increase the temp memory size (temporary: sudo mount -o remount,size=1G /tmp).
 Then install all other modules and their dependencies